kennethprose/MinecraftModManager/README.md

 python mcmodmanager.py -c 1.19.4
 ```

--   Updating your mods to version 1.19.4
+-   Updating your mods to version 1.19.4 in debug mode

 ```
-python mcmodmanager.py --update-mods 1.19.4
+python mcmodmanager.py --update-mods 1.19.4 --debug
 ```

 -   Setting the server version to 1.20